seolcu/seolcu.com/content/blog/introduction-to-various-desktop-environments-in-linux.md

 | ---- | ------------------- | ---------------- |
 | DWM  | X11, (DWL: Wayland) | Tiling (Dynamic) |

-**Advantages:**
+**DWM** is a tiling window manager based on X11.
+It stands out for its speed, low resource usage, and extensive customization options.
+However, it requires manual compilation and is challenging to configure.

+**Pros:**

-1. Very fast speed
+1. Very fast performance
-2. Extremely light resource usage
+2. Extremely lightweight resource usage
-3. Extensive customization options
+3. Extensive customization
-4. Easy layout changes with dynamic tiling
+4. Dynamic tiling for easy layout changes

-**Disadvantages:**
+**Cons:**

-1. Very challenging configuration and customization
+1. Challenging configuration and customization
 2. Requires programming knowledge
-3. Compilation required
+3. Compiling is necessary

 ## 4. Openbox